 What is capital gains tax?

 You pay capital gains tax on the profit you make when you sell certain things.
 This can be investment property, shares or other assets.
 You don’t pay capital gains tax on every penny as you’re given a capital gains tax allowance every year, which is currently (in tax year 2019-20) £12,000.
-You pay capital gains tax on property you’ve sold at a rate of 18% if you’re a basic rate taxpayer.
-And 28% if you pay tax at a higher rate.
+You pay capital gains tax on property you’ve sold at a rate of 18% if you’re a basic rate taxpayer, and 28% if you pay tax at a higher rate.

 SAVVY TIP: You pay capital gains tax at different rates if you’re selling shares or other investments.

 How to cut capital gains tax

 If you own a second property, the first thing you have to do is to tell HM Revenue & Customs which one is your main home.
 You have two years from buying a property to decide which one you will nominate as your main home.
 And you can’t just make the decision arbitrarily – you have to live in your home for it to qualify as your main or principle residence.

-SAVVY TIP: If you have a property that was your main home at any time, the last 18 months of ownership after you move out are free of capital gains tax.
+SAVVY TIP: If you have a property that was your main home at any time, the last 18 months of ownership after you move out are almost always free of capital gains tax.
 This applies even if you have to move out of your home in this period.
 This changed from three years in April 2014, and is due to reduce to nine months from April 2020.